-Digital marketing is the application of a set of marketing strategies in digital media.
+Digital marketing is the application of a set of digital media marketing strategies.

-Currently a large number of techniques and actions of off-line marketing or traditional marketing have been translated into a new world: the online world and Digital Marketing.
+Currently, a large number of offline marketing or traditional marketing techniques and actions have been translated into a new world: the online world and Digital Marketing.

-The digital realm is constantly evolving, new tools constantly appear or current ones are improved, and factors such as immediacy, new networks that arise day by day, and the possibility of increasingly comprehensive measurement of each of the strategies implemented are included.
+The digital realm is constantly evolving.
+New tools are constantly emerging or current ones are improved, including factors such as immediacy, new networks emerging day by day, and the increasingly comprehensive measurement of each of the strategies implemented.

 Let’s start with the principle: the definition of Digital Marketing and a brief history of its evolution.
-We will then define what Digital Marketing is for and end up explaining how companies can get the most out of it.
+Subsequently, we’ll define what Digital Marketing is for and end up explaining how companies can get the most out of it.

 Phillip Kotler,known worldwide as the father of modern marketing and first expert in strategic marketing practice, defined Digital Marketing as follows:

 Digital Marketing is a set of activities that a company or person runs on the Internet in order to attract new businesses and develop a brand identity.Phillip Kotler